AdobeDocs/campaign-web.en/help/v8/personalization/gs-personalization.md

 Use Campaign to create dynamic content and send personalized messages.
 Personalization capabilities can be combined to improve your messages and create a custom user experience.

+## How to make your content dynamic ?

 You can make your message content dynamic by inserting:

 * **Personalization fields**: Personalization fields are used for first-level personalization of your messages.
 You can select any field available in the database from the personalization editor.
 For a delivery, you can select any field related to the recipient, the message or the delivery.
 These personalization attributes can be inserted in the subject